-In Debitoor when you add a new expense, you can select the option of whether to mark it as an asset.
-When you turn on the asset option, you will be prompted to estimate the useful life of the asset (or how long it will be in your possession/use).
+When you add a new expense in Debitoor, you can select the option of whether to mark it as an asset.
+You will then be prompted to estimate the useful life of the asset (or how long it will be in your possession/use).

 The purchase value and useful life are then used by Debitoor to automatically apply the most common form of depreciation methods: straight-line depreciation.